TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/LoginProvider.rst

 ..  versionadded:: 11.5
     The option :php:`iconIdentifier` has been introduced.
-As FontAwesome will be phased out developers are encouraged to use the  this option instead of :php:`icon-class`, which expects a FontAwesome class.
+As FontAwesome will be phased out developers are encouraged to use this option instead of :php:`icon-class`, which expects a FontAwesome class.

 The settings are defined as: